About Forces 80

 They have carried out displays

-for veteran charities and have also been approached by media
+for veteran charities, the MOD, various museums and have also been approached by media

 companies, where they have taken part in documentaries